abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 The recommended approach is to check `io_xml->i18n_params( )-serialize_master_lang_only = abap_false` and then serialize the additional translations in the XML (typically using `I18N` prefix).
 During deserialize the translation languages can then be retrieved and processed accordingly (

 Example: [`TABL`](https://github.com/abapGit/abapGit/blob/main/src/objects/zcl_abapgit_object_tabl.clas.abap).

+Note: A new approach for serializing translations based on LXE is under development.
+See [#4470](https://github.com/abapGit/abapGit/issues/4470) for further details and discussion.

 ## Testing